mrsnu/band/README.md

 ```

 ### JSON Config file arguments
-* `period_ms`: The delay between subsequent requests in ms. If 0 or below is given, only a few iteraions will run without delay.
 * `log_path`: The log file path. (e.g., `/data/local/tmp/model_execution_log.csv`)
 * `planner`: The planner type in `int`.
     * `0`: Fixed Device Planner